MisterIcing/PokemonSilverSaveEditor/README.md

 		- Or to Mt.
 Silver's Pokemon center to Johto
 	- `0xd9ee-0xd9f1`: Fly locations
 		- % Uses bit flags, but easier to just brute force with `0xff`
-- | I keep skipping the part where I get a pokedex, so I do not know what values control the seen/captured
+- | We keep skipping the part where we get a pokedex, so we do not know what values control the seen/captured
-	- I also skip a lot of battles so Im not helping myself
+	- We also skip a lot of battles so Im not helping myself
 # Save Manipulation Data
 ## Save State (SNA)
 - Inventory `0xd5b7` -> `0x1b35`